RuifMaxx/formalweb/_pages/about.md

 My research interests include cloud resource management and Machine Learning Operations(MLOps), which aims to takes machine learning models to production, and then maintaining and monitoring them.

 # 🔥 News
-- *2022.07*: &nbsp;🎉🎉 Received an acceptance letter from the School of Automation, Beijing Institute of Technology!.
+- *2022.07*: &nbsp;🎉🎉 Received an acceptance letter from the School of Automation, Beijing Institute of Technology!
-- *2022.06*: &nbsp;🎉🎉 My graduation thesis focus on **Time Series Prediction with Deep Learning Method** was awarded as SDU Excellent graduation thesis!
+- *2022.06*: &nbsp;🎉🎉 My graduation thesis focus on **Time Series Prediction with Deep Learning Method** was awarded as SDU Excellent graduation thesis and [gained 116 stars on GitHub](https://github.com/RuifMaxx/Multidimensional-time-series-with-transformer)!

 # 📝 Papers